 Keep the faith, judge for yourself and hold back from the academic rush.

 And do not succumb to peer pressure and follow blindly what they preach or advise.
-Your children’s development are your own personal responsibility.
+Your children’s development is your own personal responsibility.

 Juggling motherhood and career must be tough!
 How do you spend quality time with your children?